-Full disclosure: Philodendron werneri is a recent acquisition of mine as of Aug 15, 2020 from Ecuagenera—that’s why my plant looks pretty ratty.
-This care sheet is not *currently* based on experience growing the plant, but on extrapolations of habitat data and my experience growing plants which come from that same general area of South America along the Andes.
+Full disclosure: Philodendron werneri is a recent acquisition of mine as of Aug 15, 2020 from Ecuagenera—that’s why my plant looks small.
+This care sheet is not *currently* based on a great deal of experience growing the plant, but on extrapolations of habitat data and my experience growing plants which come from that same general area of South America along the Andes.
 There is very limited information online about care/culture of philodendron werneri, so I’m hoping this will help others who have recently purchased (or are considering to buy) this plant.
 I will update this care sheet as my plant grows, including photos of it at the very bottom of the article.

 You have been warned—apply any information here at your own risk.